 NEBC's Main Campus building is located at 104 Kocher Drive on site with Grace Christian School.
-The Main campus is open on Monday - Friday from 8 am-9 pm.
+The Main campus is open Monday - Friday from 8 am-5 pm.
 These hours are subject to change.
+All day classes are held at the Main Campus.
+Faculty, administration, and most staff offices are located on the Main Campus.

-HOGUE LIBRARY
+HOGUE CENTER & LIBRARY

-NEBC's library is located at 141 West Main Street.
-Hours are Monday - Friday, 8am-9pm.
-Please note the Library closes during Chapel hours, 10:45 - 12:15, on Tuesdays and Thursdays.
+NEBC's Hogue Center & Library is located at 141 West Main Street.
+The hours are Monday through Friday, 8am-9pm.
+Night classes are held at the Hogue Center.